 In the past, it has been Nanna’s responsibility to share knowledge.
 As a result culture and heritage, were passed inter-generationally.
 Above all, the information we pass on to the younger generations today will undoubtedly save the planet.
 It is time to overcome invisibility and be confident in the story to tell.

-eXXpedition and Mallorca, Spain
+eXXpedition – Mallorca, Spain and SA

 The organisation conducts marine research and innovative educational projects.
 They inspire local communities to take action to protect their environment.
 STM main focus areas are marine protection and pollution reduction.
 Save The Med believes that the best way to approach any human-created problem is to involve humans in the solution.